meta-llama/llama3/CONTRIBUTING.md

 outlined on that page and do not file a public issue.

 ## Coding Style
-* 2 spaces for indentation rather than tabs
+* 2 spaces for indentation rather than tabs (spaces at the beginning of the code line)
 * 80 character line length
 * ...